fkautz/zt.dev/content/posts/gvisor-shared-memory-snapshot-restore.md

 patches.
 The nested-KVM host mattered: an Apple-silicon setup exposed no usable `/dev/kvm` at all, VMware nesting crashed when the KVM backend ran, and only GCE's Linux KVM-backed nested virtualization ran it cleanly.

-*Author's note: the patches to reproduce this benchmark will be published soon, once they have been cleaned up to make them easier for people to consume.
-This post's text was drafted with assistance from Opus 4.8.*